INTERESTS: Rock climbing, hiking, and camping. Before I moved to the Bay Area I did salsa dancing, I want to get back into that.

 Describe what you do:

-I am a Software Engineer at Starcity.
-I do full stack development, so I touch both front end and back end.
+I am a Software Engineer at Starcity and I do full stack development.
+So I touch both front end and back end.
 I work with the dashboard that is used by both our clients and employees.
 My first project was adding a feature that allowed us to create and manage offerings, and allowing members to order these through our dashboard.
 I was part of a 2-person team that made it all possible.

 We are constantly working on improving processes, and adding features that can make our team more efficient and our clients happier.
 I recently made a feature improvement that saved 50% of the team’s time using the old feature.